davecoll3/GotNoBeans/README.md

   * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_uri): Used to validate the css code.
   * [Flake8](https://flake8.pycqa.org/): Used to lint python code for errors, styling issues and complexity.
   * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/): Used to audit performance, accessibility, best practices and SEO across the website.
-  * [a11y](https://color.a11y.com/): Used to verify that the colour contrast across the site adhered to the WCAG 2.1 Guidelines.
   * [LambdaTest](https://www.lambdatest.com/): Used to perform cross browser testing.

 &nbsp;